 Several common causes of landslides are:

 - Water: Perhaps the most common trigger of a landslide, water reduces the friction between the bedrock and the overlying sediment, and gravity sends the debris sliding downhill.
 In sand and clay soils, a small amount of water may increase stability.
 You've likely seen this when building a sand castle or working with clay.
-However, too much water causes the sediment to flow, which is why many landslides occur after rainstorms.
+However, the sediment gets heavier as more water is added and that can cause it to flow downhill.
+This is why many landslides occur after rainstorms [source: Washington Geological Survey].

-- Wildfires: Plants help to stabilize the soil by holding it together like glue with their roots.
+- Wildfires: Plants help keep the soil stable by holding it together like glue with their roots.
 When this glue is removed, the soil loosens, and gravity acts upon it much more easily.
 The loss of vegetation after a fire makes the razed land susceptible to slides.

-- Volcanoes: Several characteristics of volcanoes make them a fertile starting point for especially destructive landslides.
+- Volcanoes: Several characteristics of volcanoes make them fertile starting points for especially destructive landslides.
 On the next page, you'll learn just how powerful these volcanic landslides can be.

 Not all causes of landslides are as obvious as the ones listed so far.
 Humans certainly play a part in causing equally devastating landslides.
 Read on to find out what mistakes we make and how we can prevent and prepare for landslides.